avin-madhu/JavaPrograms/README.md

 ~ This repository is to Store my java Programs in the List of Experiments in Java lab of the academic year 2022 under KTU Syllabus.<br>
 ~ Each programs in the repo is given as links to the respective code<br>
-~ ALgorithms of the programs are also provided in the respective sections
+~ ALgorithms of the programs are also provided in the respective sections<br>
+~ The list of lab experiments to be completed in an academic semester - [click](ExpList.jpg)

 ## Contents

 * [SET 1 QUESTIONS](#set-1-questions)
 * [SET 2 QUESTIONS](#set-2-questions)
 * [SET 3 QUESTIONS](#set-3-questions)

 ## ---SET 1 QUESTIONS---